- GDP (PPP):

 - FDI Inflow:

 The wide range of ethnic groups with different political systems and cultures within the former British colony of Uganda complicated governance after independence in 1962.
-President Yoweri Museveni and his National Resistance Movement have ruled Uganda since 1986 when Museveni, at the head of a rebel force, toppled President Tito Okello, who had seized power in a 1985 military coup.
-In February 2016, Museveni won a fifth term in elections that the international community viewed as tainted by government intimidation.
-The main opposition leader, Kizza Besigye, was arrested a number of times during the election cycle and later was charged with treason.
+President Yoweri Museveni and his National Resistance Movement have been in power since 1986.
+In 2016, Museveni won a fifth five-year term in elections tainted by government intimidation.
+The main opposition leader, Kizza Besigye, was arrested several times during the election cycle and was later charged with treason.
 Harassment of the government’s political opponents intensified in 2017 amid allegations of creeping authoritarianism.
 Parliament has amended the constitution several times to allow Museveni’s continued rule.
 Uganda has significant natural wealth, including gold, recently discovered oil, and rich agricultural lands from which more than two-thirds of the workforce derives employment.

 The top individual income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
-Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 11.4 percent of total domestic income.
-Government spending has amounted to 17.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.5 percent of GDP.
-Public debt is equivalent to 35.4 percent of GDP.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 14.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 17.4 percent of total output (GDP), and budget deficits have averaged 3.2 percent of GDP.
+Public debt is equivalent to 36.9 percent of GDP.